brucou/component-combinators/README.md

 ```

-The iteration logic are taken care of with the `ForEach` and the `ListOf` combinators.
+The iteration logic is taken care of with the `ForEach` and the `ListOf` combinators.

 # Combinators
 ## Syntax